k2view-academy/K2View-Academy/articles/24_non_DB_interfaces/06_local_file_sys.md

 </tr>
 <tr>
 <td><strong>Affinity</strong></td>
-<td>Affinity (Optional) populate this parameter with the IP address of a Fabric node, DC name, or logical identifier for Fabric nodes.</td>
+<td>(Optional) Should be populated with IP address of a Fabric node, DC name, or logical identifier for Fabric nodes.</td>
 </tr>
 <tr>
 <td><strong>Discovery</strong></td>